AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_instance.md

 * `sas_url_license` - (Optional) Advanced option.
 Bootstrap storage name.
 Applicable to Azure and Fortinet Series deployment only.
 * `user_data` - (Optional) Advanced option.
 Bootstrap storage name.
 Applicable to Check Point Series and Fortinet Series deployment only.

+### Misc.
+* `tags` - (Optional) Mapping of key value pairs of tags for a firewall instance.
+Only available for AWS, AWSGov and Azure firewall instances.
+Allowed characters are: letters, spaces, and numbers plus the following special characters: + - = . _ : @.
+Example: {"key1" = "value1", "key2" = "value2"}.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: